jrmedd/uxportfolio/content/dvsa/index.md

 {{% webp name=`myvt-tct` width=640 alt=`A view of "Today's completed tests" within "Manage your vehicle testing"` %}}

 * ATFs are garages – often operated by bus operators or haulage companies – that enter a contract with the DVSA to provide facilities to perform tests on vehicles.
 They pay the DVSA for each test from an pre-funded account (PFA) that they setup with the DVSA when they become an ATF.
-* Monitoring their PFA balance and topping up their account, seeing when tests are completed and what they will be charged, and searching through past transactions are all common activities that ATFs need to perform in order to successfully run their businesses.
+* Common admin activities that ATFs need to perform in order be run efficiently include: monitoring their PFA balance and topping up their account, seeing when tests are completed and what they will be charged, and searching through past transactions for their own finances.
 Prior to the CVS project, they have been heavily reliant on making direct contact with the DVSA in order to perform all of these, which is frustrating and inefficient for both parties.
 * The service we designed provides ATFs with the ability to: view their balance and running total of tests completed today, a full breakdown of transactions, a view of today's completed tests, the ability to top-up their account, and a team member management area to add/remove other staff members within their organisation.
 * The longer term aims of the service would also incorporate a previously identified user need to apply for a vehicle test, approval, or replacement certificate.
 These applications are often made by ATFs themselves, as well as vehicle importers and manufacturers, many of whom also hold pre-funded accounts with the DVSA to pay for these tests.